BigRedS/wptool/README.md

                        to set them
         --user [name]  Override the unix user guessed by --perms --version      Print Wordpress version
-        -V             Print the version of wp-tool
+        -V             Print the version of wptool

 The options are more like (and should probably have been implemented as) commands.
 This